 For example, if you don’t take your Part A for four years, you’ll pay the increased monthly premium for the next eight years.
-If you’re considered low income, you may qualify for programs that will pay the Part A premium for you.
+If you’re considered low-income, you may qualify for programs that will pay the Part A premium.

 Part B Late Enrollment Penalty